stopopol/deims_documentation/source/network.rst

 Editing a network
 ==============================================

-**Editing the network can only be done by national network managers**
+**Editing the network can only be done by the respective network managers**

-Log with your national network manager account
-Go to Network/Management/Network List
-Select your network
-Click on "Edit"
-Update your network information
-Click "Save"
+For further instructions, please get in direct contact with us.